 Changing drive letters in the 'Restore Wizard' or 'Clone Wizard' when running Reflect in Windows

-- In the Restore Wizard Click the 'Restored Partition Properties' link after copying or dragging the partition to it's destination on the target disk:
+- In the Restore Wizard click the Layout icon link after copying or dragging the partition to the target disk:

 Changing drive letters using the Windows Disk Management Console after restoring or cloning